Benefits of Bay and Bow Windows

 - Can be manufactured in a wide range of sizes

-Bay windows are frequently used in kitchens, dining rooms, breakfast nooks, living rooms, and master bedrooms.
-They are seen in various design styles from Frank Lloyd Wright to Modern to Victorian.
+Bay and bow windows are used in kitchens, dining rooms, breakfast nooks, living rooms, and master bedrooms.
+They're seen in various design styles from Frank Lloyd Wright to Modern to Victorian.

 These stylish windows provide the following design options: